Overview – Knowledge from Reason

 Tabula rasa

 It follows from Locke’s rejection of innatism that all knowledge (and concepts) must come from experience.
-Locke famously argues that the mind at birth is a ‘tabula rasa’ – a blank slate.
-Locke argues that the mind at birth contains no ideas, thoughts, or concepts.
-Instead, knowledge comes from two types of experience:
+Where Leibniz compares the mind at birth to a block of marble with veins already in it, Locke says the mind at birth is a ‘tabula rasa’ a blank slate.

 • Sensation: Our sense perceptions – what we see, hear, smell, taste, etc.